 5 most common types of installment loans

-Installment loans are one of the most common ways to finance large purchases.
+Installment loans are one of the most common ways to finance life’s bigger expenses.
 While they all operate similarly, the most common installment loans have different functions and interest rates.

-While personal loans are the most common installment loans, auto loans, student loans, buy now, pay later loans and mortgages are also popular — and sometimes necessary — financing options.
+While personal loans are the most common type of installment loans, auto loans, student loans, buy now, pay later loans and mortgages are also popular — and often necessary — financing options.

 1. Personal loans

 Personal loans can be used for essentially every legitimate expense and are offered by banks, credit unions and online lenders.
 The balance is repaid in fixed monthly installments, and they also tend to have fixed interest rates.
 Most are unsecured, which means collateral isn’t required.
 Because of this, they tend to have higher interest rates than secured options like mortgages or auto loans.

 2. Auto loans

 Before applying, conduct a financial audit and craft a repayment plan that works with your budget.
 Just like personal loans, auto loans tend to offer fixed interest rates.
 However, auto loans are a secured debt, which means that the loan is backed by your vehicle as a form of collateral.
 If you default on your loan, the bank has legal authority to seize your vehicle to satisfy the delinquent debt.

 3. Student loans

-Student loans are used to finance a college education and related expenses, like books, supplies, housing, food and tuition.
+Student loans are used to finance a college education and related expenses like books, supplies, housing and food.
 Offered by both the federal government and online lenders, nearly 43 million borrowers currently hold student loans in the country.

-Federal student loans are offered by the Education Department through one streamlined application.
-Federal loans are available to every borrower attending an eligible U.S. college or university and all carry the same fixed interest rates.
-Due to the unique benefits and protections available to borrowers, it’s best to turn to federal loans before looking at private debt.
+Federal student loans are offered by the Education Department through one streamlined application: the FAFSA.
+Federal loans are available to every borrower attending an eligible U.S. college or university, and they all have the same fixed interest rates.
+Due to the unique benefits and protections available to borrowers, it’s best to turn to federal loans before considering private lenders.

-Private student loans base your approval odds and interest rates on your creditworthiness and can be difficult to get approved for as a student.
+Private student loans base your approval odds and interest rates on your creditworthiness, and they can be difficult to qualify for as a student.
 Unlike federal student debt, private loans are disbursed by a number of financial institutions and online lenders.
 Each company will have different eligibility requirements and interest rate ranges, so shop around to make sure you’re getting the best rate for your situation.

 Mortgages are offered by a number of institutions, from national banks to credit unions to online lenders.
-There are five main types of mortgage loans, including fixed-and adjustable-rate options, larger loans — also referred to as jumbo loans— government-insured mortgages and conventional loans.
+There are five types of mortgages, including fixed-and adjustable-rate options, jumbo loans, government-insured mortgages and conventional loans.